haslab/LangSMC/README.md

 We link the former to the setting of certified compilation, paving the way to leverage long-run efforts such as CompCert in future high-assurance SMC compilers.
 Security is framed in the standard cryptographic sense.
 This repository reports on the machine-checked formalisation of our results carried out in EasyCrypt, an interactive theorem prover for code-based cryptographic security proofs.

+The development is highly modular, and is spread among a considerable number of files.
+For the sake of illustration in the companion article *"A Formal Treatment of the Role of Verified Compilers in Secure Computation"*, we have produced a simplified, single-file version, that includes all definitions and theorem statements mentioned.
+Proofs in this file have been replaced to pointers to the corresponding results in the original formalisation.
+It can be found [here](proof/simplified/SimplifiedLangSMC.ec).

 ## Repository organisation

 We disclose an image of the main EasyCrypt repository under the `easycrypt` submodule folder.